Takzuin/WhiteHatESP/README.md

-# White Hat ESP - Herramientas de Ciberseguridad Defensiva
+# White Hat ESP — Defensive Cybersecurity Tools

-Proyecto educativo de ciberseguridad defensiva para ESP32.
+An educational defensive cybersecurity project for the ESP32.

-## 🛡️ Herramientas Incluidas
+## 🛡️ Included Tools

 ### 1. WiFi Security Scanner
-Escanea redes WiFi cercanas y detecta configuraciones inseguras.
+Scans nearby WiFi networks and highlights insecure configurations.
-- Detecta tipo de encriptación (WEP, WPA, WPA2, WPA3)
+- Detects encryption type (WEP, WPA, WPA2, WPA3)
-- Identifica redes sin contraseña
+- Identifies open (password-less) networks
-- Muestra intensidad de señal (RSSI)
+- Shows signal strength (RSSI)

 ### 2. Deauth Detection & Alert
-Monitorea y detecta ataques de deautenticación en redes WiFi.
+Monitors and detects deauthentication attacks on WiFi networks.
-- Detecta paquetes de deautenticación
+- Detects deauthentication packets
-- Sistema de alertas con LED y serial
+- Alert system using LED and Serial output
-- Útil para proteger tu red
+- Useful to help protect your network

 ### 3. Network Packet Monitor
-Analiza el tráfico WiFi en tiempo real.
+Analyzes WiFi traffic in real time.
-- Modo monitor/promiscuo
+- Monitor/promiscuous mode
-- Estadísticas de paquetes
+- Packet statistics
-- Detección de patrones anormales
+- Detection of unusual patterns

 ### 4. Evil Twin Detector
-Detecta puntos de acceso falsos o duplicados.
+Detects fake or duplicated access points.
-- Identifica SSIDs duplicados
+- Identifies duplicate SSIDs
-- Compara direcciones MAC
+- Compares BSSID (MAC) addresses
-- Alertas de redes sospechosas
+- Alerts for suspicious networks

 ### 5. Port Scanner
-Escanea puertos abiertos en dispositivos de la red local.
+Scans for open ports on devices in the local network.
-- Escaneo de puertos comunes
+- Scans common ports
-- Detección de servicios
+- Attempts basic service identification
-- Mapeo de red local
+- Helps map local network devices

-## 📋 Requisitos
+## 📋 Requirements

 ### Hardware
-- ESP32 (cualquier modelo)
+- ESP32 (any model)
-- LED (opcional, para alertas visuales)
+- LED (optional, for visual alerts)
-- Resistencia 220Ω (para el LED)
+- 220Ω resistor (for the LED)

 ### Software
-- Arduino IDE 2.0+ o PlatformIO
+- Arduino IDE 2.0+ or PlatformIO
-- Librerías necesarias (se instalan automáticamente)
+- Required libraries (should install automatically when compiling)

-## 🔧 Instalación
+## 🔧 Installation

-1. Clona o descarga este repositorio
+1. Clone or download this repository
-2. Abre el archivo `WhiteHatESP.ino` en Arduino IDE
+2. Open `WhiteHatESP.ino` in the Arduino IDE
-3. Selecciona tu placa ESP32 en Tools -> Board
+3. Select your ESP32 board in Tools -> Board
-4. Selecciona el puerto COM correcto
+4. Select the correct COM port
-5. Sube el código
+5. Upload the sketch to the board

-## 🚀 Uso
+## 🚀 Usage

-1. Conecta el ESP32 a tu computadora
+1. Connect the ESP32 to your computer
-2. Abre el Monitor Serial (115200 baudios)
+2. Open the Serial Monitor at 115200 baud
-3. Verás el menú principal con las 5 herramientas
+3. You will see the main menu listing the 5 tools
-4. Escribe el número de la herramienta que quieres usar
+4. Enter the number of the tool you want to run
-5. Sigue las instrucciones en pantalla
+5. Follow the on-screen instructions

-## ⚠️ Advertencia Legal
+## ⚠️ Legal Warning

-Este proyecto es SOLO para fines educativos y de seguridad defensiva.
+This project is ONLY for educational and defensive security purposes.
-- Solo escanea TU propia red
+- Only scan YOUR own network
-- No uses estas herramientas para atacar redes de terceros
+- Do not use these tools to attack third-party networks
-- El uso malicioso es ilegal y éticamente incorrecto
+- Malicious use is illegal and unethical
-- El autor no se responsabiliza por el mal uso de este código
+- The author is not responsible for misuse of this code

-## 📚 Propósito Educativo
+## 📚 Educational Purpose

-Este proyecto te ayudará a entender:
+This project will help you learn:
-- Cómo funcionan las redes WiFi
+- How WiFi networks work
-- Vulnerabilidades comunes en seguridad
+- Common security weaknesses
-- Técnicas de defensa y monitoreo
+- Defense and monitoring techniques
-- Programación de ESP32
+- ESP32 programming
-- Conceptos de ciberseguridad
+- Cybersecurity fundamentals

-## 🤝 Contribuciones
+## 🤝 Contributions

-¡Las contribuciones son bienvenidas!
-Siéntete libre de mejorar el código y agregar nuevas herramientas.
+Contributions are welcome!
+Feel free to improve the code and add new tools.

-## 📄 Licencia
+## 📄 License

-Este proyecto es de código abierto para fines educativos.
+This project is open source for educational purposes.